joeyfigaro/simple-application/README.md

 titanium-reverse-geolocation.js
 - Part of a holiday app for a company I contracted for previously - was my first time attempting to do something beyond DOM manipulation with js, and my first time working within the native mobile world.
 Written on top of [Titanium](http://www.appcelerator.com/titanium/titanium-sdk/), the view successfully pulled current coordinates from a user's phone, passed them to Google for a readable address, put the returned address into a url, and then built a set of directions around it to point the user to our offices.
 App was accepted to the app store and was available for a couple of months.

+ipad-dropdowns.js
+- Quick script I wrote to handle dropdown navigation on the new VCU Libraries website for visitors using an iPad.
+Touching a dropdown link shows the relevant menu - touching the link twice will navigate to the relevant page.
+Intelligently handles cases where users open menu A and immediately open menu B. Should this happen, touching menu A again will not count as a second/consecutive interaction.